 Q: Is there anything I can get along the way, before the Grand Prizes?

 A: Yes!
-Those who progress through Tier 2 of the program receive a letter from Dr. Beth Hume, Vice Provost for Undergraduate Studies and Dean of Undergraduate Education, sent to your supervisor.
-This letter will indicate that you have made a significant contribution to your professional development and should be recognized for your efforts.
+Those who progress through the program receive letters from the ACADAOS President, Senior Director of Advising, and Vice Provost for Undergraduate Studies and Dean of Undergraduate Education sent to your supervisor.
+These letters will indicate that you have made a significant contribution to your professional development and should be recognized for your efforts.